codio-content/html-treeview/README.md

 ### TO DO :

+- Instead of just loading the html raw via url-fetcher when it's external, might want to use something like phantomjs (otherwise the displayed html structure doesn't take into account any changes made by js when the page loads, it will just display the raw structure of the page as returned by server)
 - Add possibility to focus only on one part of the html (like from the body or lower..)